samhall330/samhall330/README.md

 🤠 Howdy! 🤠

 A little bit about me:
-✨ I'm Sam Hall and I am a software engineer/full stack developer/web developer(whichever one works for you 🖤) and recent graduate from Flatiron School.
+✨ I'm Sam Hall and I am a software engineer/full stack developer and recent graduate from Flatiron School.
 ✨ My pronouns are she/her.
 ✨ Read my blog posts on [Medium](https://samhalll.medium.com/).
 ✨ Connect with me on [LinkedIn](https://www.linkedin.com/in/sam-l-hall/).